ibm-cloud-docs/app-configuration/ac-tutorial.md

 {: toc-services=""}
 {: toc-completion-time="90m"}

 {{site.data.keyword.appconfig_short}} enables app developers to quickly build mobile and web apps.
 With feature management of {{site.data.keyword.appconfig_short}}, you can embark on a truly agile development methodology by separating feature roll outs from release cycles.
-Reduce risk by controlling the release of features and rolling back as required.
+Reduce risk by controlling the release of features and rolling back as needed.
 Create user groups (segments) and target features to selected user groups based on different criteria.
 {: shortdesc}

 ## Before you begin
 {: #ac-prereqs}

 You need an {{site.data.keyword.cloud}} account.
-If you don't have an account, [create one](https://cloud.ibm.com/registration/).
+If you don't have an account, [create one](https://cloud.ibm.com/registration/){: external}.
 Log in to your {{site.data.keyword.cloud}} account.

 ## Create an {{site.data.keyword.appconfig_short}} service instance
 {: #ac-create-an-apprapp-instance}